multizhang288/Model-Free-Inference/Real Data/Readme.txt

-Folder Real Data is about the subsection 5.3 Real Data Analysis
+Folder Real Data is about the subsection 5.3 and S.4.5 Real Data Analysis

--Real_Analysis.R: Analysis the real data -Functions_Real.R: Core functions used in real data analysis or any given X and Y -Plot.R: Codes of FIgure 2
+-Real_Analysis.R: Analysis the real data -Functions_Real.R: Core functions used in real data analysis or any given X and Y -Plot.R: Codes of Figure S.2
 -Data: contains the rat eyes data -RatEyeExpression.txt